 Some fingerplays include repetition and practise of finger isolation while others encourage motor planning skills and bilateral coordination movements.
 These actions help to develop hand and finger strength and coordination, (necessary for a child to correctly hold and control a pencil when drawing and writing at school), and encourage body awareness, finger awareness, co-ordination of hand or foot movement, hand-eye coordination and foot-eye coordination.

 The rhythmic chanting of fingerplays helps children develop a good sense of ‘the beat’.
 This assists the development of rhythmic proficiency when they later learn a musical instrument, or translates into expert timing skills on the sporting field when kicking moving balls, or throwing and catching.

 Fingerplays and action rhymes play a part in concept development, build imagination and encourage visualisation as children act them out.
 Just think about some of the fingerplays you remember from your childhood and how they presented actions for night, day, under, over, up, down, rain, wind, stars, stairs, moon.

-Babies love hand and finger rhymes where parents actively do the movements with and on their body parts – tickling their skin, wriggling their fingers and toes etc. Our free online BabyROO series: Active Babies Smart Kids, is full of loads of lovely songs and fingerplays for babies.
+Babies love hand and finger rhymes where parents actively do the movements with and on their body parts – tickling their skin, wriggling their fingers and toes etc. Our online baby classes: Active Babies Smart Kids, is full of loads of lovely songs and fingerplays for babies.